magento/merchdocs/src/magento/magento-account-secure.md

 ## Before you begin

-In order to use two-factor authentication, you must have a two-factor authentication application.

-- Download and install a two-factor authentication app on your personal device (such as your smartphone, tablet, computer).
+In order to use two-factor authentication, you must have a two-factor authentication application you must download and install a two-factor authentication app on your personal device (such as your smartphone, tablet, computer).

 There are many to choose from, but some popular free options include:

 - Google Authenticator (iOS, Android, Blackberry)

 - Authy (iOS, Android)

 - Microsoft Authenticator (iOS, Android, Windows Phone)

 ## Enable two-factor authentication